chaosphere2112/chaosphere2112.github.io/_drafts/company-man.md

 Well, almost.

-First I had to come up with a ton of information for a background check.
-I had to come up with 5 references, 5 years of housing history, and 5 years of employment history.
+First I had to come up with a pile of information for a background check.
+I had to come up with 5 references, 5 years of housing history, and 5 years of employment history; someone apparently has a thing for that number.

 My start date was in June; unfortunately, I had a slight issue.
 I was almost completely broke, and I had to find housing in the bay area, which is, at the best of times, a nontrivial feat (I'm fond of [this article by priceonomics][priceonomics]).
 I tried to hunt down a place to live, but the only place I found on my first sweep through was over-priced, and I wound up bailing on renting there (despite my parents very kindly loaning me some money to make the security deposit).
 I ended up moving out of Chico the weekend of Father's Day, 2011, and started work on June 20th, and I was living out of my future in-laws' house.